Planning a day trip to Santa Barbara, CA? Looking to spend a day in this beautiful coastal city? Spend an easygoing great day in Santa Barbara.

 Tip: Take the PCH to Santa Barbara on your way there.
 Then on your return the 101-S.

-Can I take public transportation to Santa Barbara?
+Can YOU take public transportation to Santa Barbara?

 Yes.
 There are daily trips via Amtrak.
 You can check the schedule here.